km5es/Drone-Project-code/Payload Computer/README.md

 Then install GNU Radio and UHD by following instructions from the main README file.

 ### ROS
-The Raspbery Pi version of ROS can be downloaded by following instructions [here](ROSberryPi_link) when using Raspbian.
-For a vanilla Ubuntu 18.04 or Mate 18.04 use [this](melodic_install) instead.
+The Raspbery Pi version of ROS can be downloaded by following instructions [here][ROSberryPi_link] when using Raspbian.
+For a vanilla Ubuntu 18.04 or Mate 18.04 use [this][melodic_install] instead.

 ### Clone the repo on the payload computer:
 ```